RetroMotion: Retrocausal Motion Forecasting Models are Instructable

-\textbf{Weights in exponential power distributions:} During training, we track the value of the mixture weights of normal components in exponential power distributions (see \Cref{figure:normal_weight}).
-Initially, the weight is close to 0, because the negative loglikelihood (NLL) of a normal distribution is closely related to the mean squared error, while the NLL of a Laplace distribution is related to the mean absolute error.
+During training, we track the value of the mixture weights of normal components in exponential power distributions (see \Cref{figure:normal_weight}).

+Initially, the weight is close to 0, because the negative log-likelihood (NLL) of a normal distribution is closely related to the mean squared error, while the NLL of a Laplace distribution is related to the mean absolute error.
 Therefore, the NLL of a normal distribution is much higher for outliers (i.e., unreasonable predictions during the earlier training epochs), which is compensated by a low $w$ value.
 During training, $w$ progressively increases, while reaching higher values for predicted joint trajectory distributions than for marginal distributions.
 However, on average, the learned exponential power distributions tend to be Laplace-like with normal components with relatively low weights of 0.1 (joint) and 0.04 (marginal).